mzlnk/javalin-xt/README.md

 ## License 🎫

-Javalin DI is licensed under the Apache License, Version 2.0.
+javalin-xt is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for more information.

 ## Contributing 💪